Study of the triangular-lattice Hubbard model with constrained-path quantum Monte Carlo: Discussion

 \section{Discussion}

 In this work, we present a benchmark study of the triangular-lattice Hubbard model at several fillings and $U$ values using constrained-path Monte Carlo.
-Our findings show that the use of appropriate symmetry-adapted trial wave functions is essential for obtaining accurate results.
+Our findings show that the use of appropriate symmetry-adapted trial wave functions is important for obtaining accurate results.
 Away from half-filling, we achieve energy deviations of $\lesssim 0.5\%$ compared to ED (on small clusters) and DMRG (on long cylinders) using relatively simple FE trial wave functions that preserve the symmetry of the ground state.
-At half-filling, we first elucidate four distinct solutions--metallic, stripe, chiral, and Néel--as a function of $U$ in the GHF phase diagram.
+At half-filling, we first identify four distinct GHF solutions--metallic, stripe, chiral, and Néel--as a function of $U$.
 We then highlight the inadequacy of using these broken-symmetry states as trial wave functions and the necessity of symmetry restoration in the intermediate to large $U$ regimes.
 Here, unprojected GHF trials can introduce a sizable constraint bias that is mitigated by restoring the relevant symmetries.
 This should be borne in mind when interpreting conclusions drawn from CPMC studies of the half-filled and doped triangular-lattice Hubbard models, including the results of Ref. \cite{zampronio_chiral_2023}.
 Therein, the authors report evidence of chiral superconductivity using trial wave functions prepared from GHF states computed at an effective $U$ value; however, symmetry considerations do not appear to factor into trial construction.
-We demonstrate that hierarchically breaking then restoring spin, spatial, and complex conjugation symmetries can not only systematically increase the quality of the trial wave function, but also provide insight into the ground-state properties of this frustrated system.
+We demonstrate that hierarchically breaking then restoring spin, spatial, and complex conjugation symmetries can systematically increase the quality of the trial wave function for CPMC, providing a framework for assessing such trial-state descriptions of this frustrated system.

 Our study is limited to cylinder geometries to facilitate comparison with DMRG results and mitigate open-shell effects that arise from degeneracies in the one-electron spectrum.
 The latter can be alleviated by employing twist boundary conditions that lift these degeneracies; averaging over random twists (\textit{i.e.} twist-averaged boundary conditions) may also accelerate convergence to the thermodynamic limit \cite{qin_benchmark_2016}.
 We leave the investigation of the performance of CPMC under such boundary conditions to future work.